 It’s super simple to use – you pretty much just sign up and start writing.
 But the downside is that all your content is on Medium.
 That is, you’re not really building your own “space” like you would with WordPress.
 Read this post for more on the differences between WordPress and Medium.

-Blogger is one of the oldest free blogging sites, though its popularity has dipped in recent years.
+Blogger is one of the oldest free blog sites, though its popularity has dipped in recent years.

 Blogger delivers a bunch of themes to choose from, each providing different skins, advanced color filtering, and various minimalist gadgets (aka widgets).
 But nothing too fancy or any advanced design customization.
-In general, Blogger has simple appearance options, so the focus stays more on the writing part.
+In general, Blogger has simple appearance options.
+This keeps the focus more on your writing rather than some complex design.
 A nice part about this site is that it comes with ad spaces that you can place within your content pieces.

-Tumblr is one sort of a blogging platform, just ‘milder’ than the others on the list.
+Tumblr is one of the original free blogging sites on the web.
+It’s just a bit ‘milder’ than the others on the list.
 Unlike the rest of the platforms that are mostly created for publishing purposes, this one here is more oriented to multimedia or social media-like content.
-The interface of Tumblr is more playful and is easy to get started with – you can simply sign up and then you’re allowed to start posting.
+The interface of Tumblr is more playful and is easy to get started with.
+You can simply sign up and then you’re allowed to start posting.

 Just like a regular blogging platform, it provides multiple post formats for different types of content.
 The thing with Tumblr is that it is purely for personal use and wouldn’t put up a great solution if you have business-oriented plans.
 It is simplistic, offers basic customization options and, like I said earlier, has more of a social media vibe.